Peyman-Borhani/Work-Plan/README.md

 #### *To sum up above points a new business under an independent team can achieve better & faster results if the members have great ideas, some experience and experties.*

 ## Requirements
+▪ Idea/Plan of Products, Services or other outcome of significance. to be unique, great, interesting, useful or fun.
 ▪ The founder must have multiple personal skills shuch as: Talent & Idea, Social Charisma, management lead, motivater, Science/tech.
 ▪ Must have/find talented team members.
 (A team needs: technical Lead, developer,designer, marketing, fund raiser...)
 ▪ Networking for users and business => (Social networks/groups, friends, work-mates, Linkedin, Git Hub, Uni groups).
+▪ Mental conditions: your personal mindset that moves you forward -> goal, pain, willpower,... keeping your mind focused.
+▪ Other conditions:
+.-Support yourself/your team -> expenses: funding/side income, startup location, physical/mental health+energy, progress.
 ###### (You must have few of above points.
-If not, prepare! -▪- Marketing must be included with Business Networking at completion stage)
+If not, prepare! -▪- include Marketing into Business Networking when near completion stage)

 ## Startup Streams
 - New Solution Amazing/Useful Ideas.